 Bumblebees and solitary bees are not attacked by Varroa mite.
-The main problems affecting them are loss of suitable habitat.
+The main problems affecting them and other pollinators are thought to be the loss of suitable habitat.
 This affects them in two ways.

 - Forage: specialist pollinators including some bumblebees and solitary bees collect nectar and pollen from a restricted range of plants.
 These are often wild flowers, so garden plants are of no benefit to them.
 Traditionally managed flower-rich meadows, are now a rare feature of the British landscape and this may be a contributory factor in the decline of some bumblebee and solitary bee species.
 Where suitable habitat remains, it is often fragmented, making it more difficult for bee populations to expand and colonise new areas.
 Those bumble bee and solitary bees that feed on a wide range of plants can do well in gardens